Zukemon/nftgall/README.md

 </table>

 <h4>To run app on local server:</h4>
-• After downloading code - got to main directory and activate virtual environmant using the command "source venv/bin/activate"
+  • After downloading code - go to main directory and activate virtual environmant using the command "source venv/bin/activate".
   • Next step - simply run command "flask run" and follow generated local server link to view app on your browser.